Home » UI vs. UX: Two Sides of the Same Coin

 Explore Mobile App Development

-The differences between UI and UX?
+What is the difference between UI and UX?

 Dain Miller, a famous web developer, helps us understand the differences between the UI and UX through a great analogy: